Tonyvitamin/AI_hw_2018/README.md

 # AI_hw_2018
 ## AI homework

-This repository contains 2018 NCTU Introduction to AI homework
+This repository contains 2018 NCTU Introduction to AI homework (Undergraduate)

 ## AI homework 1  -> search
 The goal of this homework is to implement three search methods. =>  **" BFS, IDS, A* search"**